MohakKarkhanis/Project-3/README.md

 **Steps to use the Predictor**
 The model can be easily deployed on any novel `.fasta` sequence using the Terminal.
 1. Download the [Model](Model) folder.
 Ensure that [Predictor for 3rd Project.py](https://github.com/MohakKarkhanis/Project-3/blob/main/Model/Predictor%20for%203rd%20Project.py) python script, the `.h5` model file, and the fasta sequence which needs to be predicted are in the same directory.
+It is recommended to change the Model_File_path variable in the `.py` file.
 2. Open Terminal within the directory to set the location and run the following command:
     _python Predictor for 3rd Project.py your fasta sequence_